Tokyo Disney Resort Tickets & Extras Explained (Simply)

 No. I mentioned this briefly above but in case you missed it, you can’t buy tickets at the gate right now, you have to buy tickets in advance for a set date.

-So far too easy, so now let’s talk about add ons which is where things get a bit more complex as Disney have their own language for their extras!
+So far too easy, so now let’s talk about add ons which is where things get a bit more complex as Disney has their own language for their extras!

 Graphic saying 'Time to Explain the Add Ons' with a pair of Mickey ears above it